CreativeDream/php-videoGet/README.md

 php-videoGet
 ============

-Get information about video by URL from OpenGraph meta tags, like facebook.
+Simple PHP script wich will get information about video by URL(from OpenGraph meta tags, like facebook).
+Now you can get videos Information from Youtube, Vimeo, Vkontakte, Coub, DailyMotion, MetaCafe, Rutube and many others...

 __<a href="http://creativedream.net/plugins/php-video-get/" target="_blank">Demo Page</a>__